Congratulations (album)

-Congratulations is the second studio album by American rock band MGMT.
+Congratulations is the second studio album by American band MGMT.
 It was initially made available for free streaming through the band's website on March 20, 2010, prior to its official release on April 13 through Columbia Records.
 The album marks a departure from the synth-pop style that brought MGMT acclaim on their debut, Oracular Spectacular, released three years prior, and features a more psychedelic, progressive and guitar-driven sound.

 Most of the songs were written by the band in early 2009.
 They eventually headed to a Malibu studio to work on Congratulations, along with former Spacemen 3 member Peter Kember, known professionally as Sonic Boom.
 Vocal contributions from Royal Trux singer Jennifer Herrema were also recorded for the album.
 Andrew VanWyngarden has stated that the album is influenced by the band's massive rise in popularity since Oracular Spectaculars release.
 "It's us trying to deal with all the craziness that's been going on since our last album took off.
 Sometimes it just doesn't feel natural".

 Congratulations debuted at number two on the US Billboard 200 with 66,000 copies sold in its first week, marking the best sales week for the band.
 As of June 2013, it had sold 219,000 copies in the United States.
 The album debuted at number four on the UK Albums Chart, selling 17,000 copies in its first week.

 Background

 Speaking to Spin magazine on January 12, 2010, VanWyngarden declared that the album was finished, saying, "It's mixed and mastered, and now we're just working on presenting it to the world".
 On January 18, MGMT stated that they would prefer not to release any singles from the album.

-In an interview with NME, Goldwasser explained, "We'd rather people hear the whole album as an album and see what tracks jump out rather than the ones that get played on the radio – if anything gets played on the radio!"
+In an interview with NME, Ben Goldwasser explained, "We'd rather people hear the whole album as an album and see what tracks jump out rather than the ones that get played on the radio – if anything gets played on the radio!"
 He also said, "There definitely isn't a 'Time to Pretend' or a 'Kids' on the album.
 We've been talking about ways to make sure people hear the album as an album in order and not just figure out what are the best three tracks, download those and not listen to the rest of it".